racinmat/PHPOgameBot/readme.md

 - repetitious fleet checking for attacks
 - commands for sending fleet
 - automatically buy new probes when probes are destroyed when gathering data and buy new sattelites when destroyed (Maintain quantity in Ogame Automizer)
-- logging to monolog
-	- log attacks, full storages and other important messages to some android app
+- log attacks, full storages and other important messages to some android app via monolog
 - repetitious tasks
 	- set repeating frequency
 	- checking if someone attacks me